nyuvis/patient-viz/feature_extraction/extract.md

 ```

 Where `bias` is the bias of the model and `w_a` is the weight of feature `a`
 and so on.
-Features are only summed up if the patient had an occurrence of them.
+Features are only included in the sum if the patient had an occurrence of them.